--Always keeping in mind the best interests of the child, the attorney will advocate for services and programs which will address the causes of the truancy.
+-Always keeping in mind the best interests of the child, the attorney will advocate for school and community services and programs which will address the causes of the truancy.

 -The attorney will not be required to represent the child in delinquency, special education or deprivation issues should they arise during the case, but may elect to do so.

 -The attorney will identify needs in the child’s life that are contributing to the child’s truancy and will assist in locating resources to meet those needs.

 -The attorney does not represent the parents/family of the child.

 All volunteers agree to serve as a role model for the child and to assist the family in identifying and utilizing community resources.

 The volunteer will work to build a positive and supportive relationship with the child.